kmill/knotfolio/readme.md

 # KnotFolio

 This is a program for manipulating and identifying knots and links.
 The primary input method for diagrams is a kind of paint program with a special paintbrush that helps with drawing crossings.
 You can also drag-and-drop images into the program, say a picture of a pencil, chalk, or whiteboard drawing.
+Try it out at https://kmill.github.io/knotfolio/

 ![Pencil drawing to a modifiable diagram](https://raw.githubusercontent.com/kmill/knotfolio/master/example.jpg)